robseb/rsyocto/README.md

 That was for me the starting point to try to develop my own fully optimized Linux distribution.
 Shortly after, I announced that the *Intel* development tools and documentations for HPS development are not nearly as good as those for the FPGA part.
 At the beginning it was really complicated to get anything running.
 After a hard time, I'm able to present this first working project.
 To get there, **I designed my own built flow with my own scripts**.

-I think everybody will have the same problems that I had during the development.
+I think nearly everybody will have the same problems that I had during the development.
 For that reason, **I try to give everybody a solution for their rapid prototyping**.
-I'm also **working on a final step by step guide to show every point of the development process** of *rsYocto* with the Yocto-Project.
+Within this repository I also integrated a step by step guide to show my solution with the Yocto project and the Intel EDS.

 **This project is by far not finished and issue free.
 I will continue my work and upload newer versions.
 I invite everybody to submit issues, comments and ideas.**